Search

 Parameters:

-• models: An object specifying your model configuration.
-This example enables the Marengo video understanding model and the visual and audio model options.
+• models: An array specifying your model configuration.
+This example enables the Marengo video understanding model and specifies that it analyzes visual and audio modalities.

-Return value: An object containing, among other information, a field named id representing the unique identifier of the newly created index.
+Return value: An object of type IndexesCreateResponse containing a field named id representing the unique identifier of the newly created index.

 3